 Wider Artistic Statement

-I have been exploring the concept of 'allowing' while I paint.
-To allow the paint to pour how it likes, to allow the paint to speak to me as I work with it.
-To speak to me of the mysteries of the Spirit and the Cosmos, to reveal truths about ancient pathways and to be make visible the things that are invisible in a process that is largely intuitive.
+I work in ways that are both deliberate and intuitive.
+I love to employ symbolism and pattern to provide a visual starting point of who we are and how we fit in the world.
+And I also use a process of 'allowing', while I work.
+To allow the paint to pour how it likes, to allow the paint to speak the mysteries of the Spirit and the Cosmos, to reveal truths about ancient pathways and to be make visible the things that are invisible in a process that is largely intuitive.